 GRAHAM: If you can't see the connection between Syria and Iran, you're blind at a time when history needs for you to have good eyesight.
 The connection between Syria and Iran is clear as a bell.
 To disconnect these two would be a huge foreign policy, national security mistake.
 And I hope the president, above all else, will make that connection.

 LIASSON: Graham was unsparing in his criticism of Mr. Obama, who he said had no one to blame but himself for the lack of public understanding about what's at stake.

 GRAHAM: To the president: If you don't understand that the American people are not going to follow an uncertain trumpet, now's the time for you to reshape public opinion and world opinion.
 Take advantage of it.
-Tell us without any hesitation, Mr. President, what does it matter to us as a nation if this war goes on Assad wins?
+Tell us without any hesitation, Mr. President: What does it matter to us, as a nation, if this war goes on and Assad wins?